K0I05/ESP32-S3_CLA_COMPONENT_UNIT_TESTS/README.md

 [![PlatformIO CI](https://github.com/K0I05/ESP32-S3_CLA_COMPONENT_UNIT_TESTS/actions/workflows/pio_build.yml/badge.svg)](https://github.com/K0I05/ESP32-S3_CLA_COMPONENT_UNIT_TESTS/actions/workflows/pio_build.yml)
 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://github.com/K0I05/ESP32-S3_CLA_COMPONENT_UNIT_TESTS/graphs/commit-activity)

 This repository is a collection of examples and unit tests for the compact linear algebra (CLA) component that is optimized and compatible with the ESP32 espressif IoT development framework (esp-idf).
 The development environment is under Visual Studio Code with the PlatformIO (6.1.18) and ESP-IDF (v5.5.1) extensions.
 The CLA test cases, matrix features and functionality was inspired by the [Neat Matrix Library (NML)](https://github.com/nomemory/neat-matrix-library) written in standard C.  There is an official digital signal processing library ([ESP-DSP](https://github.com/espressif/esp-dsp)) by expressif system.
-However, the codebase is a mixure of C/C++ which was a key driver behind developing the CLA component in C.
+However, the codebase is a mixure of C/C++ which was a key driver behind developing the CLA component in native C.

 The CLA component currently supports the following features and functionality: